Elements6007/lvgl-wasm/README.md

 mv wasm/test_rust.html wasm/test_rust.old.html
 ```

-When we see this error...
+If we see this error...

 ```
 error[E0432]: unresolved import `ad`